ethereum/ethereum-org-website/docs/learn/index.md

 - [Kauri](https://kauri.io) *Technical articles and tutorials for Ethereum and related projects*
 - [Ethereum Foundation YouTube]( https://www.youtube.com/channel/UCNOfzGXD_C9YMYmnefmPH0g) *Videos and talks about Ethereum*
 - [Week in Ethereum News](https://weekinethereumnews.com/) *A weekly newsletter covering key developments across the ecosystem*
-- [What’s new in ETH 2.0]( https://notes.ethereum.org/c/Sk8Zs--CQ) *A regular newsletter about ETH 2.0 development*
+- [What’s new in ETH 2.0](https://notes.ethereum.org/c/Sk8Zs--CQ) *A regular newsletter about ETH 2.0 development*
+- [ethresear.ch forum](https://ethresear.ch/) *Deeper technical discussions on Ethereum for ETH 2.0 and beyond*
 - [ETHGlobal](https://ethglobal.co) *An Ethereum hackathon series - attend one near you!*